Quantitative Algebras and a Classification of Metric Monads: Monads on Complete Ultrametric Spaces

 \item Necessity: If $c_i : D_i \to C$ is a colimit cocone in $\CUMet$ and $c_i': D_i \to C'$ is the cocone of codomain restrictions to $C' = \bigcup_{i \in I} c_i[D_i]$, then we can assume without loss of generality that the inclusion map $m : C' \to C$ is a Cauchy completion of $C'$ with $c_i = m \comp c'$ for all $ \in I$.
 Since $c_i'$ are collectively epic by Proposition~\ref{P:pres}, we conclude that $c_i$ are collectively dense.
 Since $c_i'$ fulfil Condition (2) of~\ref{P:pres} and $m$ is an isometric embedding, we conclude that $c_i$ fulfil that condition, too. \end{enumerate} \end{proof}

-\begin{definition} By a \emph{precongruence} of a complete ultrametric space $M$ in $\CUMet$ is meant the weighted diagram $D_M': \B \to \CUMet$ with weight $B' : \B^\op \to \CUMet$ where $D_M'$ and $B'$ are the codomain restrictions of the corresponding functors in Definition~\ref{D:prec}. \end{definition}
+\begin{definition} By a \emph{foliation} of a complete ultrametric space $M$ in $\CUMet$ is meant the weighted diagram $D_M': \B \to \CUMet$ with weight $B' : \B^\op \to \CUMet$ where $D_M'$ and $B'$ are the codomain restrictions of the corresponding functors in Definition~\ref{D:prec}. \end{definition}